Welcome to today's edition of the Rush 24-7 podcast.

 Hi.

-And it said that they took her to one hospital in Canada and then turn around and ship it to another hospital, both using an ambulance and took three hours to finally get to a neurosurgeon.
+And it said that they took her to one hospital in Canada and then turned around and shipped her to another hospital, both using an ambulance, and it took three hours to finally get to a neurosurgeon.

 Whereas in the U.S., basically, you know, helicopter services available all over the place.